wagtail/wagtail-localize/docs/tutorial/3-content.md

     parent_page_types = ['home.HomePage']
 ```

-Then add those models to the database:
+Then add those models to the database by running the following commands in your terminal:

 ``` shell
 python manage.py makemigrations